OWASP/www-project-mobile-top-10/index.md

 More updates to follow soon...

-## Please note: Previous Work is shown below, 2023 Top 10 is Work In Progress
+<b> Please note: Previous Work is shown below, 2023 Top 10 is Work In Progress </b>

 # Top 10 Mobile Risks - Final List 2016